-The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the S& P 500[®] Index, the Russell 2000[®] Index and the EURO STOXX 50[®] Index (the "Notes") provide a quarterly Contingent Coupon Payment of \$21.875 on the applicable Contingent Payment Date if, on any quarterly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.
-Prior to the maturity date, on each Call Date, we have the right to redeem all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if payable.
+The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Dow Jones Industrial Average[®], the Russell 2000[®] Index and the S&P 500[®] Index (the "Notes") provide a quarterly Contingent Coupon Payment of \$21.75 on the applicable Contingent Payment Date if, on any quarterly Observation Date, the Observation Value of each Underlying is greater than or equal to its Coupon Barrier.

+Prior to the maturity date, beginning on January 7, 2021 and on each quarterly Call Date thereafter, we have the right to redeem all, but not less than all, of the Notes at 100% of the principal amount, together with the relevant Contingent Coupon Payment, if otherwise payable.
 No further amounts will be payable following an Optional Early Redemption.
-At maturity, if the Notes are not called and the Least Performing Underlying declines by more than 30.00% from its Starting Value, there is full exposure to declines in the Least Performing Underlying, and you will lose a significant portion or all of your investment in the Notes.
-Otherwise, you will receive the principal amount and, if payable, the final Contingent Coupon Payment.
-The Notes are not traditional debt securities and it is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose some or all of your principal amount at maturity.
-Any payments on the Notes will be calculated based on the \$1,000 principal amount per Note and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.
+If the Notes are not called prior to maturity and the Least Performing Underlying declines by more than 40% from its Starting Value, there is full exposure to declines in the Least Performing Underlying and you will lose a significant portion or all of your investment in the Notes.
+Otherwise, at maturity you will receive the principal amount.
+At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying on the final Observation Date is greater than or equal to its Coupon Barrier.
+The Notes are not traditional debt securities and it is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your principal amount at maturity.
+Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlyings, subject to our and BAC's credit risk.